And thanks to Bram Stoker’s Dracula, western imaginations – mine included – fly into vampire overdrive.

 Why was Vlad so bad?
 He was really twisted.

-It is said that “Vlad the Impaler” murdered – mainly by impaling – 40-100,000 people (including political rivals, criminals and anyone he considered “useless to humanity”).
+It is said that “Vlad the Impaler” murdered – mainly by impaling – 40,000 to 100,000 people (including political rivals, criminals and anyone he considered “useless to humanity”).

 Add to this Turkish invaders, in which he amassed another 100,000 victims.